codeKgu/Mice-Object-Detection/README.md

 ...
 ```

-Note, the BBox-Label-Tool requires images to be .jpeg files but that can be adjusted by changing the code in main.py
+Note, the BBox-Label-Tool requires images to be .jpeg files but that can be adjusted to .jpg by changing the code in main.py

 ### Convert to YOLOv2 Format